jbossdemocentral/coolstore-microservice/README.md

 ================
 Running the demo consists of 5 main steps, one for each of the services listed above.

-It is assumed you have installed OpenShift, either using [Red Hat's CDK](http://developers.redhat.com/products/cdk/overview/) or a complete install, and can login to the web console or use the `oc` CLI tool.
+It is assumed you have installed OpenShift, either using [Red Hat's CDK](http://developers.redhat.com/products/cdk/overview/), `oc cluster up`, or a complete install, and can login to the web console or use the `oc` CLI tool.